 This discrepant event science experiment will allow you to light a candle without touching the wick.
 First, light two candles with a match or lighter.
 Allow them to burn for a full minute to build some heat.
 Blow out one candle and hold the second candle's flame just above the wick in the smoke that billows from the unlit wick.
 The flame from the second candle will use the smoke as fuel and connect with the first wick, relighting the candle.
 This occurs because all three requirements for creating fire are in place: heat, oxygen and fuel (the solid particles in the smoke vapor).

 Oobleck: A Non-Newtonian Substance

-Oobleck is a non-newtonian substance.
-These substances have viscous properties that change in response to pressure.
+Oobleck is an easy-to-make example of a non-newtonian substance, that is, a substance with viscous properties that change in response to pressure.
 Without pressure, oobleck retains the shape of a given container and flows easily.
-When pressed or stirred quickly, Oobleck will harden and feel solid.
+When pressed or stirred quickly, oobleck will harden and feel solid.
 You can make oobleck by mixing 1/2 cup of water with 1 cup of corn starch.
 Moisten the cornstarch enough to make a thick mixture; you may not need to use all of the water so add it slowly.
 If you fill a plastic bin with oobleck you can walk on water, sink or "cement" your feet in place.
 To fill an 18-quart basin you will need approximately 6 quarts of water and 12 quarts of cornstarch.
 Consider buying a bulk box of cornstarch from a bakery supplier.